theneweinstein/somneo/README.md

 You can install this custom component via HACS as a custom repository (https://hacs.xyz/docs/faq/custom_repositories/).
 Alternatively you can clone or copy the files into the smartsleep folder in the custom_components folder of HomeAssistant.

 # Configuration
-After installation you an either use a config flow to set-up a SmartSleep device or add:
+After installation you can either use a config flow to set-up a SmartSleep device or add:
 ```
 smartsleep:
   host: IP-ADDRESS (required)